quentinlintz/quentinlintz.github.io/_tabs/about.md

 👋 I'm the author of this blog.
 Here are a few facts about me:

-- Computer Engineering grad from Purdue Fort Wayne (2019)
+- Computer Engineering grad from Purdue Fort Wayne
 - Software Engineer with experience from various B2B SaaS companies
 - Fitness enthusiast focusing on strength training and HIIT
 - Owner of three cute, but mischievous, cats
 - Can't go to sleep without reading at least a few pages of a book
 - Always planning my next Disney World trip with my wife
+- Father to the most precious angel baby